mui/mui-x/docs/data/data-grid/editing/editing.md

 - Pressing <kbd class="key">Enter</kbd>, <kbd class="key">Backspace</kbd> or <kbd class="key">Delete</kbd>.
   Note that the existing content in the cell is first cleared if <kbd class="key">Backspace</kbd> or <kbd class="key">Delete</kbd> is pressed.
 - Pressing any printable key, for instance `a`, `E`, `0`, or `$`.
-- Calling to `apiRef.current.startCellEditMode` passing the ID and field of the cell.
+- Calling `apiRef.current.startCellEditMode` passing the ID and field of the cell.

   ```tsx
   apiRef.current.startCellEditMode({ id: 1, field: 'name' });
   ```

-- Calling to `apiRef.current.startRowEditMode` passing the ID of the row (only available if `editMode="row"`).
+- Calling `apiRef.current.startRowEditMode` passing the ID of the row (only available if `editMode="row"`).

   ```tsx
   apiRef.current.startRowEditMode({ id: 1 });